-Norman Stuart Craig OBE, was born April 14, 1942.
+Norman Stuart Craig OBE was born on April 14, 1942.
 Little is known about his early years, but he has been designing and creating theater and movie magic for the last 40 years.

 - New video with Stuart Craig from Universal Orlando discussing Wizarding World expansion details - In a public news release made today at Universal Orlando by Stuart Craig, the production designer for the Harry Potter films, new details were released involving the Hogwarts Express and the Leaky Cauldron restaurant.

 Originally, all artwork for the series was done in pencil sketches.
-Fast forward ten years, and the artwork becomes digital, with illustrators building digital models of Craig’s drawings.
+Fast forward ten years, and the artwork becomes digital, with illustrators building digital models of Stuart’s drawings.

-While the film series has come to an end, like many cast and crew, Craig looks back at his time in the wizarding world with amazement and pride.
+While the film series has come to an end, like many cast and crew, Stuart looks back at his time in the wizarding world with amazement and pride.

 Honors & Awards